AICardGen/aicardgen/README.md

 ## Hi there 👋

+Anything in this repository is owned by its author and may not be used in any way shape or form by third parties written explicit permission.

+© NextCardGen Studios 2025.
+All rights reserved.
 <!--
 **AICardGen/aicardgen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.